NickToony/gameserver-service-libgdx/README.md

 About
 -----
 Provides a simple user interface for fetching and displaying a server list within a LibGDX game.
-It makes use of the Scene2d.ui to make it more responsive to various screen sizes.
-The server list itself can easily be inserted into your own existing stages.
+It makes use of the Scene2d.ui to make it more responsive on various screen sizes.
+The server list itself can easily be inserted into your own existing UI stages.

 Dependencies
 ----